The Apple Cider Vinegar Diet Sure Sounds Weird, But It May Help You Lose Weight

-"Research on vinegar for weight loss is pretty thin, but anecdotally, some people may find that the acidic quality curbs their appetite," says Jess Cording, M.S., R.D., registered dietitian and health coach.
+"Research on vinegar for weight loss is pretty thin, but anecdotally, some people may find that the acidic quality curbs their appetite," says Jess Cording, M.S., R.D., registered dietitian and author of “The Little Book of Game Changers.”
 Here's what some of the science says on ACV, weight loss, and overall health.

 1. It may balance blood sugar and curb cravings.

 One of the biggest perks of consuming apple cider vinegar is its beneficial impact on blood sugar levels.
 In one study, ACV was found to improve insulin sensitivity during a high-carb meal by anywhere from 19 to 34 percent, and in another, it was shown to reduce blood sugar by as much as 34 percent after participants ate white bread.

 These impressive results suggest that ACV may be a helpful aid in the management of type 2 diabetes (a condition characterized by chronically elevated blood sugar) or a simple way for the average person to curb cravings for sweets and carbs that would otherwise be the result of unbalanced blood sugar.